vfmd/vfmd-spec/userguide.md

 However, inside vfmd's code spans and code blocks, the `<` and `>`s are coverted to named entities even if they are part of a HTML tag.
+Similarly, any `&` characters within code spans and code blocks are converted to `&amp;` even if they are part of a character reference.
+This makes it easy to quote HTML code within code blocks and code spans.

 <h3 id="backslash-escapes">Backslash escapes</h3>